 - 3 cups powdered sugar

-In a medium bowl, mix flour, baking soda and salt.
+- In a medium bowl, mix flour, baking soda, pumpkin pie spice and salt.
 Set aside.

-Pipe onto cupcakes with your favorite tip and serve!
-Optional: for decoration, I sprinkled the tops with cinnamons sugar.
+- Pipe onto cupcakes with your favorite tip and serve!
+Optional: for decoration, I topped them with candy pumpkins, pumpkin seeds and fresh thyme!